Pruning

 return blockchain_height;

-This is calculating the stripe of the inputted pruning seed, remember if the seed/stripe is 0 that means no pruning so we can return the blockchain height as the next un-pruned height and similarly if the blocks height is within Tip Blocks of the blockchains height that also means the block won't be pruned.
+that means no pruning so we can return the blockchain height as the next un-pruned height and similarly if the block's height is within Tip Blocks of the blockchain's height that also means the block won't be pruned.

-Returning the blockchains height means the next pruned block doesn't currently exist, its bigger than or equal to blockchain_height - CRYPTONOTE_PRUNING_TIP_BLOCKS or it means it will never exist in the case of a zero pruning seed.
+Returning the blockchain's height means the next pruned block doesn't currently exist, its bigger than or equal to blockchain_height - CRYPTONOTE_PRUNING_TIP_BLOCKS or it means it will never exist in the case of a zero pruning seed.

 const uint32_t seed_log_stripes = get_pruning_log_stripes(pruning_seed);